dianavile/React-MyBooks/React-MyBooks/README.md

 * Identify the state and the state position, Add the State to creative dynamic components.
 * Check if data flows correctly: one way direction from parent to child.

+### My Reads Functionality
+- My Reads is a bookshelf app to select & categorize books.
+- The main page displays a list of three "shelves" (categories):
+  - Currently Reading
+  - Want to Read
+  - Read
+- Each self contains a number of books.
+- Each book contains a control to select the shelf.
+- The Default value for the control is the current shelf the book is in.

 ## Installation & Start Project

 To get started developing:
+* clone or download the project from within React/MyBooks file.
 * install all project dependencies with `npm install`
 * start the development server with `npm start`